 - It has also been known to stop hair loss, regrow thin areas of the scalp and thicken the hair strands in particular.
 Packs quite a punch, doesn’t it?

 - To work on thickening up the hair strands, massage castor oil onto your scalp every other day.
 The oil is extremely thick and can be a little annoying to work with.
-In this case, you can thin it out by adding oils such as Argan Oil or Emu Oil, which also promotes hair growth.
+In this case, you can thin it out by adding oils such as Argan Oil, Emu Oil or Pumpkin Seed Oil, which also promotes hair growth.
 However, you can mix it with any carrier oil you prefer.
 You can also mix in a few essential oils such as peppermint or tea tree oil.

 Always purchase castor oil that is cold-pressed and hexane-free.
 Refined and adulterated castor oil will clog up your pores and lead to breakouts.
 The right kind of castor oil is tasteless, odolourless and colourless.

-There are several brands of castor oil out there but after much research, we have narrowed it down to the top picks outlined below: –
+There are several brands of castor oil out there but after much research, we have narrowed it down to the top 5 picks outlined below: –